qaware/protocurl/README.md

   * https://pkg.go.dev/google.golang.org/protobuf/encoding/prototext
   * https://pkg.go.dev/google.golang.org/protobuf/proto#Unmarshal
   * https://pkg.go.dev/google.golang.org/protobuf/proto#pkg-types
-* How should the invocation of curl work for Windows?
-  * Shall we simply make the request ourselves on Windows?
-And use the original CURL on Linux?
-  * Or shall we say, that protocurl only runs in the WSL on Windows?
 * Adapt tests such that they run on GitHub Windows + macOS + Linux runners with the native protoCURL CLI against the test server
 * Licensing, since jaegertracing/protobuf is included.